squallenix/Emotion-recognition/README.md

 Author:Nizam Uddina, S.M.
 Abir Hasana, Md.
+Mahmood Ul Quaium.

-Mahmood Ul Quaium In this study, for uni-modal models three modalities speech, image, and text were utilized to perform emotion recognition using diverse datasets.
+In this study, for uni-modal models three modalities speech, image, and text were utilized to perform emotion recognition using diverse datasets.